 A doctor, usually a cardiologist or heart failure specialist, will attempt to manage or slow the progression and reduce symptoms caused by heart failure.
-These symptoms include shortness of breath, swelling in the legs or ankles, and fatigue.
+These symptoms may include shortness of breath, swelling in the legs or ankles, and/or fatigue.
 Current standard of care includes medication and/or various implantable devices to treat the failing heart based on progression of the condition.
 The symptoms of heart failure can often be treated, but the underlying process is largely irreversible.
-At this point, end-stage therapies are imminent, such as Left Ventricular Assist Devices (LVADs) or a heart transplant.

 Heart Failure Statistics

 Heart failure is a major cause of illness in the United States and other Western societies and typically results in reduced life expectancy.

 - Over 6 million patients in the U.S. suffer from heart failure 2

 - 825,000 new cases of heart failure are diagnosed each year 3

 - The chance of developing heart failure increases sharply with age.
 At 40 years of age, the lifetime risk of developing heart failure for both men and women is 1 in 5 3,4

 - HF prevalence will increase approximately 46% to > 8 million patients by 2030 5